rulewis/journey-optimizer.en/help/using/configuration/ip-pools.md

     ![](../assets/ip-pool-list.png)

 1. Edit its properties as desired.
-You can modify the name, the description, and add or remove IP addresses.
+You can modify the description, and add or remove IP addresses.

     ![](../assets/ip-pool-edit.png)